 We took the feedback from the first consultation and used it to develop the project further, which we then presented during a second round of consultation.
 As well as another virtual exhibition, we held another set of in-person, public exhibitions on Wednesday 2 November 2022 at the Halladale Inn and Strathy Village Hall.
 It was encouraging to see so many people come along and provide their views on the proposal, we greatly appreciate all of the feedback from those who came along, got in touch online, and sent feedback by post.

 Your feedback throughout these consultations has been really valuable to shape the final proposals which have now been submitted to Scottish Government.
-You can now make formal representations on the proposal which you will find on the Energy Consents Unit site reference ECU00004514.
+You can now make formal representations on the proposal via the Energy Consents Unit site reference ECU00004514.
 You have until 19 May 2023 to do so.

 You can still register as a local supplier, register for updates, or request a call back from one of our team if you have a specific question or concern.